google sheets

 Finding the Interquartile Range (IQR) in Google Sheets is a straightforward process that involves a few simple steps.
 IQR is a measure of statistical dispersion and is calculated as the difference between the third and first quartiles.

 This guide will walk you through the necessary steps to compute IQR in Google Sheets using built-in functions.
-Whether you're managing data for a project or analyzing statistical information, understanding how to calculate IQR can be very beneficial.
+While Google Sheets can be complex and time-consuming for data analysis tasks, there's a more efficient solution available.

 How to Find IQR in Google Sheets